symbol/symbol-docs/source/contribute/glossary.rst

       Incrementally Verifiable Computations.

     Kairos
       From Ancient Greek: "The right, critical, or opportune moment".
-The codename for a collectible card game, built on top of Symbol. `Kairos <https://nem-software.atlassian.net/wiki/spaces/CD/overview?homepageId=633766243>`__.
+The codename for a collectible card game, built on top of Symbol.

     KYV
       Know Your Customer.